A Sustainable NonProfit Housing Developer with a Vocational Education Program

 Our Core Values

 - Justice— We take responsibility for creating and embodying systems that liberate us from injustices environmentally, socially and economically.
+This is reflected in approaching our relationships with courage, vulnerability, honesty, expressing our own truths, and listening to the truths of others.

 ________________________ - Innovation— We value imagination that finds different and better housing solutions for marginalized communities, including for sensitive people.
+This is reflected in our ability to be resourceful, creative, and continually be in a state of growth and learning.
+We are committed to learning with others locally and nationally.

 In Poland, there is a whole forest of these individual crooked trees that recovered.
 There are 400 trees that experienced a cataclysm and then grew back…together.
 That’s us.